gryphonshafer/cbqz-site/docs/international_open_championships.md

 - **Location**: [Multnomah Holiness Camp](http://multnomahholiness.org)
 - **Address**: [10801 SE Holgate Blvd, Portland OR 97266](https://google.com/maps/dir/10801+SE+Holgate+Blvd,+Portland+OR+97266)

 IOC includes teams from across the United States and Canada from a variety of Quizzing traditions like Nazarene, World, CMA, other programs both pre-existing and new.
-We expect to run seperate youth and adult competitive divisions.
+We expect to run both youth and adult competitive divisions.
 And when not quizzing, there will be optional fun activities for all including a talent show and various other games.

 Don’t miss out on this opportunity to fellowship with Quizzing people you might otherwise never meet and to experience what we’re working hard to make the most fun quiz meet in recent memory.
 This meet is an open invitational.
 All who are interested in participating are invited and encouraged to submit their interest.
 The goal of the meet is to Bible Quiz across many programs and styles, building bridges and advancing interest in Bible Quizzing.

-<a href="mailto:q@cbqz.org" class="button">Email Us at q@cbqz.org</a>
+<a href="mailto:q@cbqz.org" class="button colored">Email Us at q@cbqz.org</a>

 <!--
 <a href="/files/ioc_registration_2024.pdf" class="button colored">IOC 2024 Registration Form (PDF)</a>